projects

 SaskCo acquired ownership of the property through staking in 2011 and 2012.
 Various compilation reports and interpretations of historical data were undertaken by SaskCo, both in-house and by independent consultants, in 2011, 2012, and 2013, resulting in identifying target areas and recommendations for future exploration work.
 Field programs, including airborne and ground geophysical surveys, geological mapping, soil and lake sediment geochemical surveys, and radon-soil-surveys were conducted by SaskCo in 2014 and 2015.

 In 2016, SaskCo carried out a diamond drilling program to test geological features interpreted by the previous exploration data, including the 2014 HeliFALCON Airborne Gravity Gradiometer survey, EM surveys, geochemistry surveys, and geological mapping.
-A total of 4,553 metres were drilled comprising 26 NQ holes in two target areas: 15 holes totalling 2,744 metres in the Campbell Creek area and 11 holes totalling 1,809 metres in the Mustang Ridge area where SaskCo discovered intersections of up to 0.25 U3O8% over 0.2.
+A total of 4,553 metres were drilled comprising 26 NQ holes in two target areas: 15 holes totalling 2,744 metres in the Campbell Creek area and 11 holes totalling 1,809 metres in the Mustang area where SaskCo discovered intersections of up to 256 ppm U over 0.4 m.
 In 2022, Condor Consulting Inc. was engaged in further interpreting and modelling available geophysical survey data to assist with SaskCo’s in-house technical team for structural analysis, target prioritizing, and detailed drillhole planning.

 In 2023, Abasca completed an additional 25 holes totaling 10,135 m over winter and summer drill programs at KLS.
 Geochemical assays confirmed anomalous uranium intersections at the Mustang target area where 9 of the 11 drillholes intersected anomalous uranium over a cumulative total core length of 13.85 m.
 KLS-23-004 intersected a total of 1.5 m of anomalous uranium, including 10 cm at 1260 ppm U and KLS-23-006 intersected a total of 3.4 m of anomalous uranium, including 79 cm at 897 ppm U and 43 cm at 942 ppm U. KLS-23-009 intersected a total of 2.4 m of anomalous uranium, including 50 cm at 1010 ppm U.